ExpediaGroup/styx/docs/user-guide/configure-connection-pooling.md

 # Connection Pool Configuration

 Styx uses TCP connection pooling to reduce latency.
-A TCP connection pool is created for each origin server.
+A pool is created for each origin server.
 Connection pool settings are configured at the backend service level, and they are applied individually to each member origin server.